 Reel them in with a killer sales pitch

 “Don’t leave any rock unturned.”
-Make sure that all of the features of your offer are present on the page.
-Now, prioritizing this information is key, because the most relevant and compelling information needs to be placed strategically before and in proximity to the call to action.
-However, for the logical visitor that’s going to be comparing and reading and researching the offer, make sure that all the information is accessible in the copy and is tailored with persuasive language. ”
+Ensure that all of your offer’s features are on the page.
+Now, prioritizing this information is key because the most relevant and compelling information needs to be placed strategically before and close to the call to action.
+However, for the logical visitor who’s going to be comparing reading and researching the offer, make sure that all the information is accessible in the copy and is tailored with persuasive language. ”

 “What’s in it for me?”